alexpolt/alexpolt.github.io/src/rven.md

 ###Summary

   I'm looking for a job that is mostly about C++ and computer graphics.
-I have been interested in computers and 3D graphics since I was young and over time I have developed quite good understanding of computer architecture and 3D graphics algorithms.
-My work experience may not reflect my skills but please don't be too hasty in your judgements.
-For example, I have developed a new [*anti-aliasing algorthim (DFAA)*][DFAA] and the article was approved for publication in the [JCGT][] journal.
-Also, I have created a C++ library [*atomic\_data*][ad] for doing lock-free programming with data structures of any size (all code is available on [GitHub][]).
+I have been interested in computers and 3D graphics since I was young and over time acquired a good understanding of computer architecture and 3D graphics algorithms.
+In the field of 3D graphics I've come up with a new [*anti-aliasing algorthim (DFAA)*][DFAA] ( the article was approved for a publication in the [JCGT][] journal after some editing ).
+Also, I have created a C++ library [*atomic\_data*][ad] for doing lock-free programming with data structures of any size ( all code, including Android Studio NDK project, is available on [GitHub][] ).

   [DFAA]: http://alexpolt.github.io/dfaa.html "DFAA Anti-Aliasing Algorthim"
   [JCGT]: http://jcgt.org/ "the Journal of Computer Graphics Techniques"